firekeepers/DCBD/README.md

 This is the PyTorch implementation of our paper:
-**Unsupervised Underwater Shipwreck Detection in Side-Scan Sonar Images Based on Domain-Adaptive Techniques**
+**Unsupervised underwater shipwreck detection in side-scan sonar images based on domain-adaptive techniques**

 ![image](framework.jpg)